 Group Size Small Group

 6-day walking holidays in the Julian Alps, taking in the breathtaking scenery of Lake Bled, Bohinj Lake and majestic mountain peaks above the Pokljuka Plateau.
-Juliana Walking trail is 270 km long, but you will hike it in six sections (stages) between Lake Bled and Tolmin via amazing Bohinj Lake.
+The entire Juliana Walking trail is 270 km long and has 15 stages, but you will hike 6 sections (stages) between Lake Bled and Tolmin via amazing Bohinj Lake.

 - Experience breathtaking scenery of Julian Alps.

 - Visit the picturesque towns of Bled, Bohinj, Tolmin, Most na Soči, ... by foot.